nodeshift/tutorial/cloud-native/README.md

 ![Grafana home screen](./images/grafana_home.png)

-In order to connect Grafana to the Prometheus service, go to http://localhost:3001/datasources and click `Add Data Source`.
+To connect Grafana to the Prometheus service, go to http://localhost:3001/datasources and click `Add Data Source`.
 Select `Prometheus`.

 This opens a panel that should be filled out with the following entries: